Black Donnellys: Original plan

 The original plan that was generated by the Peace Society was to visit the Donnellys' family home on the night of February 3.

-The original plan was to handcuff the Donnelly men, escort them from the homestead, where they would be hanged from a tree until they confessed their many violent crimes against their neighbors.
+The original plan was to handcuff the Donnelly men, escort them from the homestead, where they would be hanged from a tree until they confessed their many violent crimes against their neighbours.

 However, one of the problems with their plan was that no one really knew how this could be properly executed.
 Therefore, the plan was to be changed when they arrived on the Donnelly property.

 In the beginning, their original intent was to only "hurt" the Donnellys and to "bring them as near the dissolution point as possible."
 The Peace Society accordingly set up surveillance of the Donnelly property in preparation, to determine who was in the home at what times, and how they would enter the property in the dark.
 Jim Feeheley is believed to have been one of the spies.

 Jim Feeheley would visit the Donnelly house earlier in the night as a distraction and to get an understanding on the type of situation they would be encountering that night.
 There were some more problems associated with these plans such as the fact that the society had not planned on Donnelly leaving the Donnelly home and taking his horse to Big Jim Keefe.
 The society thought Keefe was spying for them; and finally, they also did not expect hired farmhand Johnny O’Connor to be inside the house during the night chosen for the attack.